 Rival gangs can be almost identical and yet still fight each other.
 This means that Hitler arrested socialists because they were rivals, not necessarily because they were socialists.
 He also arrested them because they were international socialists rather than national socialists.

 Finally, the Bolsheviks mentioned by Tim Stanley offered a rival brand of socialism - international socialism.
 It was a bad kind of socialism to Hitler because it wasn't national (or racial) socialism.
 In other words, it wasn't bad because it was socialism.
 It was bad because it was international socialism.

-Marxists, and by osmosis many non-Marxists (such as Tim Stanley himself), have - for the last 70 years or so - effectively erased the socialism from National Socialism.
+Marxists - and by osmosis many non-Marxists (such as Tim Stanley himself) - have (for the last 70 years or so) effectively erased the socialism from National Socialism.
 (Evidently they have kept the nationalism and the racism.)
-And it has all been an utter con.
-Nonetheless, it is a fully understandable con - from a Leftist perspective - in that Hitler's socialism ties him to all the contemporary communist/Trotskyist or “progressive” socialists.
+And it's all been an utter con.
+Nonetheless, it's a fully understandable con - from a Leftist perspective - in that Hitler's socialism ties him to all the contemporary communist/Trotskyist or “progressive” socialists.
 In other words, it's crystal clear that Hitler’s fellow totalitarian (international) socialists don't like this dirty family secret being made known to the wider public.
 This is strange really because literally every day International Socialists in the US and UK betray their totalitarian instincts (such as attempting to ban demos and end free speech) and thus their many family resemblances to Adolf Hitler's National Socialism.

 1) Meet Reco2.